vaib-dev/Courses/7-scrum-master-role/2-scrum-master.md

 Now the question comes to the mind is How to measure the performance of a SM?
 Is there any metrics for doing this, and the answer to this question is Yes.
 In the upcoming topic, I would give you some metrics through which you can measure the performance of your SM.

 ## Scrum Master Performance Metrics

+Measuring the performance of SM is not an easy job, It's like measuring a psychotherapist without knowing what and how they are doing!
+You can't just measure your SM the same way you do with others.
+It's just a totally different kind of job.
+And by measuring it the way you get used to you only bringing harm and decreasing their effectiveness.
+Here we will discuss 4 different KPIs (Key Performance Indicator):

+1. **SATISFACTION METRIC**\
+   First one is Satisfaction metric, this we can measure by How happy is the Scrum Team and what is the trend?
+It's no longer a secret these days that people's satisfaction is the best indicator of future performance.
+You can use the satisfaction metric over a longer period of time to ensure that the SM supports the team in growing and makes the life of the Scrum Team in the company easier.

+2. **DEFINITION OF DONE AND CONFORMITY TO THIS**\
+   Secondly, this metric will deal with How strict is the team's “Definition of Done”?
+What is the trend, is it rising, stabilizing or even falling?
+As a guide, I recommend working out a definition of done according to Jeff Sutherland .

+3. **STABILITY AND THE TREND TOWARDS THE DELIVERY OF FUNCTIONAL SOFTWARE**\
+   This is an important metric, through which you can measure, What is the success rate of delivering working software at the end of a sprint?
+Does the SM support the team after the initial storm phases in successfully completing each sprint and continuously improving?
+If so, how much do you deliver?
+Will they become more productive over time?
+If so, how is your process efficiency, i.e. your ability to work together as a team on one thing at the same time (swarming)?

+4. **UNDERSTANDING COLLECTIVE INTELLIGENCE**\
+   Lastly, The biggest hurdle in being a successful SM is the tendency to want to solve problems for other people.
+Don't get me wrong, as a SM you have to help out when the situation calls for it.
+Still, you should use the group's collective intelligence to ensure that the team is solving problems on its own.
+The most common way to check this with a SM is by asking what the team's biggest problem was over the past week and how the team solved it.
+If I discover a tendency in the SM that he or she thinks or acts on behalf of the team, we talk about it.

+All in all, the best KPI is how quickly the SM Master can make himself superfluous without him or she losing value.
+If the Scrum Team works really self-organized over time and does not need the SM because the team members themselves behave like a SM, then the SM has achieved his goal!

+## Summary

+To summarize, The Scrum Master acts as the protector of the team, making sure that everyone is on the right track, and the project is up and running.
+Scrum master plays a pivotal role in balancing the interests of the other two scrum-roles: the product owner and the development team.
+To balance these two different forces, the Scrum Master should be cooperative and supportive.
+Usually, the Scrum Master doesn’t stand between the product owner and the team, rather he/she helps in developing a clear communication and results in timely and high-quality project deliveries.

+In this article, I've presented ideas and suggestions for devising metrics to measure the performance of the scrum master.
+Many of these can be captured, reported, and analyzed within the tools and processes the teams are already employing for their development work.

+Lastly, my two scents for SMs, Working software that adds value and satisfies the customer is what really counts.
+The team's success is the SM success - one does not succeed without the other.